Siborg18/CV/README.md

 ## PERSONAL PROFILE

-Determined ICT professional looking for an opportunity to build on ICT experience.
-Experienced in 1st and 2nd line support.
-Looking to move towards Software / Application Development.
-Focused on improving user experience, through assessing requirements and developing solutions.
+I'm an ICT professional with experience in 1st and 2nd line support, looking to transition into Software/Application Development.
+I'm dedicated to improving user experiences through effective requirement assessment and innovative solutions.

 ## KEY SKILLS